Country Spotlight: Côte d’Ivoire

 - Advocate for and support the development of easy-to-use and affordable early infant diagnosis methods appropriate to local settings.

-- Provided nearly 1.2 million women with PMTCT services.
+- Provided more than 1.3 million women with PMTCT services.

 Key Projects in Côte d’Ivoire

 Strengthening Community-Based HIV/AIDS Prevention and Care Services in the Underserved Northern and Western Regions of the Republic of Côte d'Ivoire (CDC/PEPFAR: 2010-2015)

 Project Keneya is a community-based project, the primary goal of which is to strengthen HIV/AIDS prevention and care services.
 It was designed as a response to the needs of orphans and vulnerable children (OVC), families and caretakes of OVC, and people living with HIV in the Vallee de Bandama and Savanes regions of Côte d'Ivoire.
 The project has four key areas: